 Low water pressure may occur as EBMUD restores water service back to customers following a pipeline repair.
 EBMUD is careful to gradually restore pressure to avoid other potential main breaks.

-Eventually all pipes fail due to a variety of factors including age, pipe material, installation methods, surrounding soil conditions, and ground movement.
 The exact cause of each break is determined by our investigators and that information is used to prioritize and plan for future pipeline replacement projects.

 You may see crews working to repair infrastructure that has broken unexpectedly, or crews may be working on scheduled improvements.
-Here is a list of planned projects that are being built now, or are planned.